Webflow vs Hubspot cms: 2026 comparison

 - Content types (blog, landing pages, site pages, knowledge base…)

-- Modularity via themes and reusable custom modules
+- Modularity through themes and reusable custom modules

-- Dynamic fields connected to CRM data possible
+- Dynamic fields connected to CRM data are possible

 - Ideal for: